freeplane/docs/contribute/Translation_How-To.md

 ### UI designer process

 This process is for new tool tips only.
-If you want to improve the source string of existing tool tips follow the [[#Change English source strings|regular process]] to change source strings.
+If you want to improve the source string of existing tool tips follow the [regular process](#Change-English-source-strings) to change source strings.

 7. Check if there is any open "New tool tips" bug report.
 If so, wait till they are all closed and Weblate is up to date.
 If not, you might repeat your own work or overwrite your co-designers work.
 8. If the Freeplane language is other than English, change it to English in Preferences